olincollege/celebrity-jet/README.md

 already have an account you can create it [here](https://www.api-ninjas.com/register).

 NOTE: The api key from api-ninjas has a max calls of 10000 per month.
-This essay uses ~70 every time it runs so consider changing
+This essay uses ~70 every time it runs so try not to run it too many times.
 ```
 GATHER_API_DATA = False
 ```